WMOB: As WPCY

-After nearly 20 years as WLIQ, the station applied and was assigned the call letters WPCY by the Federal Communications Commission on June 30, 1980.
-A new format accompanied the new callsign as WPCY flipped to talk radio.
+After nearly 20 years as WLIQ, the station applied and was assigned the call sign WPCY by the Federal Communications Commission (FCC) on June 30, 1980.
+A new format accompanied the new call sign as WPCY flipped to talk radio.

 In February 1981, Southland of Alabama, Inc., agreed to sell this station to WPCY Broadcasting Company, Inc. The deal was approved by the FCC on February 26, 1981.
 The new owners put the station up for sale almost immediately and in June 1981 made a deal to sell WPCY to Beacon Broadcasting, Inc. The deal was approved by the FCC on October 14, 1981.
-As long-lived as the previous call letters had been, the new ones would prove short-lived and a changed was made to WIXO on November 30, 1981.
+As long-lived as the previous call sign had been, the new one would prove short-lived and a change was made to WIXO on November 30, 1981.

 WMOB returns

 In March 1984, Beacon Broadcasting, Inc., reached an agreement to sell this station to Buddy Tucker Enterprises, Inc. The deal was approved by the FCC on May 4, 1984, and the transaction was consummated on June 27, 1984.
-The new owners had the FCC change the station's callsign to the historic WMOB, one of the oldest callsigns in Alabama radio.
+The new owners had the FCC change the station's call sign to the historic WMOB, one of the oldest callsigns in Alabama radio.
 (The original WMOB began broadcasting in 1939 but was shut down in 1949.)
 In February 1991, Buddy Tucker Enterprises, Inc., applied to the FCC to transfer the broadcast license for WMOB to Buddy Tucker Association, Inc. The transfer was approved by the FCC on February 20, 1991, and the transaction was consummated on April 9, 1991.
 The station ceased broadcasting on November 22, 2020, citing the owner's advanced age (over 90 years old) as the primary reason.

+Effective November 1, 2022, Buddy Tucker Association sold WMOB, sister station WTOF, and translator W239CW to Dave Minard's UM Enterprise, LLC for $100.

+On July 10, 2024, WMOB's license was cancelled by the FCC, as the station admitted it had not operated since August 2022.